NCAR/lmod_webapp/README.md

 reg_expression.py (Where the bulk of text processing and organization of content is handled.
 Handles a bulk of the initial processing.)

 test_js_dict.py (Test code to see what structure could be implemented and accepted as json for the simpletree on the frontend.
-Can be used for practice runs.)
+Can be used for practice runs.
+Stored i the test subdirectory.)

 There are currently three html files present: